Gavin Wyse | Associate Head Coach

 Also while on the sidelines with Fordham, the Rams captured the 2016 Atlantic 10 Championship featuring a roster with three NSCAA All-Region honorees and six Atlantic 10 selections, as well as the 2014 Atlantic 10 title with three Rams picking up All-Atlantic 10 Team awards.

 On the recruiting front, Wyse was responsible for bringing seven international footballers to the Bronx campus over the last five seasons who would go on to earn Atlantic 10 All-Rookie Team honors.
 He has also been vital to the recruiting efforts in the tri state area.

 Prior to joining the Fordham staff, Wyse coached with the Storm Soccer Academy serving as an assistant coach with the U15 boys Super Y League team and the Super Y League National Championship U17 boys team.
 He also has experience with the spring and summer camp and travel teams.

-At the club level, Wyse has been associated with Little Neck FC, coaching boys' teams from U16-U18 and recently moved to another team, Downtown United Soccer Club (DUSC), coaching the U18 boys team.
+At the club level, Wyse has coached the Little Neck FC's U16-18 boys team and Downtown United Soccer Club (DUSC) U18 boys squad.